saltstack/salt/doc/topics/cloud/deploy.rst

 ====================

 Once a minion has been deployed, it has the option to run a salt command.
-Normally, this would be the state.highstate command, which would finish provisioning the VM.
-Another common option is state.sls, or for just testing, test.ping.
+Normally, this would be the :py:func:`state.apply <salt.modules.state.apply_>`, which would finish provisioning the VM.
+Another common option (for testing) is to use :py:func:`test.ping <salt.modules.test.ping>`.
 This is configured in the main cloud config file:

 .. code-block:: yaml

-    start_action: state.highstate
+    start_action: state.apply

 This is currently considered to be experimental functionality, and may not work